 Below, we provide 3 insider secrets about Customer Experience Optimization that will, ultimately, lead to increased customer loyalty & retention rates, and help increase revenue as well:

 1. The Key to Unification Lies in Single Customer Profiles

 To create a truly personalized customer experience, Single Customer Profiles, or Single Customer View (SCV), aggregates all customer data into a single location without the need to merge it manually from different sources.
-It contains profile, behavioural, & predictive customer data in a single view.
+It contains profile, behavioral, & predictive customer data in a single view.
 Why use SCV – you might ask?
-Well, it’s for companies to understand their customers beyond their previous purchasing habits – to gain an in-depth overview into their transactional, occupational, behavioural, demographic, and social habits.
+Well, it’s for companies to understand their customers beyond their previous purchasing habits – to gain an in-depth overview of their transactional, occupational, behavioral, demographic, and social habits.

 Companies could take their customer data and integrate it with their CRM to gain a 360-degree view of their customers.
 Apart from this, it will present companies with an all-in-one dashboard, to view all their customer information without having to access different channels.
 Aggregating data from various third-party sources and combining internal CRM data with shopping behaviour and social signals can greatly help in customer segmentation and identity association as well.

 Although, it is sometimes called the Holy Grail of Marketing, SCV still has not been widely accepted by majority of companies.
 Research shows that less than 18% of companies use SCV to power their marketing campaigns, with 45% not using it at all.

 2. A Personalized Customer Experience is the Future of Marketing